 Wholesome Wave has an operating lease agreement for its office space in Bridgeport, Connecticut, expiring in December 2022 and a copier lease expiring in June 2023.
-Rent expense under these leases totaled \$84,570 and \$112,058 for the years ended December 31, 2021 and 2020, respectively.
+The Company cancelled its copier lease effective December 2022.
+Therefore, no future minimum lease payments under these operating leases.
+Rent expense under these leases totaled \$70,911 and \$84,570 for the years ended December 31, 2022 and 2021, respectively.